CyrusMoreno/alpacas-r-socute/gs/quick_ref.md

 ## Quick Reference

-More guide available here[^1] but I took some for our quick reference.
+More guide available here[^1] but I noted some for quick reference.

 ### Querying, filtering, sampling and sorting